 Skeptics might point to those results as having come from an industry body, yet a survey released a couple of months earlier – from a more “independent” source (ExactTarget) – found similar results.
 Limiting the respondent pool to online consumers, the study found 53% saying a TV ad had influenced them to purchase a product or service in the past 12 months.
 The next-closest medium, newspapers, was a purchase driver for just 32%.
 Of note, the ExactTarget study also found TV’s influence highest among younger consumers, and lessening with age.

-Of course, not all studies find TV to be the most influential medium.
-Few B2B marketers, for example, rate TV as an effective medium for reaching customers and prospects.
+Of course, not all research is positive about TV advertising – and in fact, most marketers believe that smartphones and tablets will be more important advertising screens than TVs in the near future.
+Many studies question TV’s influence: few B2B marketers, for example, rate TV as an effective medium for reaching customers and prospects.
 Consumers appear to be watching TV ads out of passivity, and many would like their TV viewing future to be free of ads.
 Most global marketers feel that online video offers better consumer engagement opportunities than TV, and a recent survey found some ad agencies to be souring on TV.
 A Nielsen report recommended that advertisers move 15% of their TV budgets to online video, using results showing that ads viewed during TV shows were more effective when viewed online than on a traditional TV set.
 A Software Advice study found traditional media – including TV – to be fairly ineffective in generating B2B leads, even as a separate analysis from BtoBonline.com revealed that TV ads constitute the biggest ad spend for B2B companies.
-Additionally, research has shown that TV ads don’t spur many shoppers to try new retailers, are middle of the pack as an influence on household shoppers, and while they contribute to mobile purchases, they have less of an impact than online content for driving mobile commerce, per an Interpret report, reported by MobileMarketer.
+Additionally, research has shown that TV ads don’t spur many shoppers to try new retailers, are middle of the pack as an influence on household shoppers, and while they contribute to mobile purchases, have less of an impact than online content for driving mobile commerce, per an Interpret study, reported by MobileMarketer.